 Water is considered “hard” when your Cambridge water contains higher levels of dissolved calcium and magnesium.
-Hard water makes cleaning clothes more difficult, creates streaking on dishes and glasses, and makes cleaning your hair and skin and other things well a challenge.
+It makes cleaning clothes more difficult, creates streaking on dishes and glasses, and makes cleaning your hair and skin and other things well a challenge.
 You may see white scale build-up on faucets and shower heads as evidence of this problem as well.
 Other potential issues include damage to water using appliances and also to the plumbing distribution system.
 There are high efficiency filtration solutions that will condition your water by removing these minerals through the proven ion exchange water softening process.

 According to The Cambridge Water Department, the hardness of the city’s tap water is typically around 50 to 70 parts per million or 3 to 4 grains per gallon.
 See the chart below for comparison.
 For a link to the annual reports, see annual water quality reports.